 If you’re convinced your nutrition is on point (AND you’re training with us 4x/week), we invite you to take the time to very honestly evaluate your habits.

 Are you eating mostly high quality, nutrient-dense foods?
 Have you been chronically under-eating in line with your activity level?
 Are you adequately hydrating?
-Have you tried following our [complementary] Nutrition Blueprint?
-Do you weekends look starkly different than your week days?
+Do your weekends look starkly different than your week days?
+Have you tried our nutrition app, powered by Macrostax, on for size?

-Answering that last question alone can be a real eye-opener.
-While “it’s just two days” (sometimes three when if you’re going balls to the wall Friday through Sunday), if your weekends are consistently packed with booze, eating out, more booze, late night pizza runs, and the like…you’re taking in way more than you realize.
+Answering that weekend question alone can be a real eye-opener.
+While “it’s just two days” (sometimes three), if your weekends are consistently packed with booze, eating out, more booze, late night pizza runs, and the like…you’re taking in way more than you realize.
 And we’ll remind you that body composition is completely driven by energy balance (calories in/calories out).
 The weekend still accounts 30-40% of your week (depending on how long your weekend is), which can very quickly add up and hold you back from reaching the results you’re expecting.

 Next time you engage in one of your “standard” weekends, track your intake (if you haven’t already).
 It might trigger the light bulb you need to quantify why you’re feeling stunted in your progress.
 Don’t get us wrong…we’re not trying to sponge up your fun.
 The #MADlifestyle is definitely a social one, and there is absolutely room for reasonable admissions of pizza, wine, and cookies within the scope of your healthy diet.
-However, if a regular blow out weekend is something you’re not willing to let go off, we want to make sure you’re aware of the sacrifices.
+However, if a regular blow out weekend is something you’re not willing to let go off, you just need to be aware of the sacrifices.

 Consistency swings in both directions.